blueboxgroup/nice-reply-client/README.md

                       )
 </pre>

 You can now call any method from Nice Reply's API.
 You do need to provide the method name in snake_case format.
-Please see blow for examples.
+Please see below for examples.

+After each call, the gem will return a hash including the response code and the response body from CDNetworks.

-_For a complete list of API calls, please see Nice Reply's [API documentation](http://www.nicereply.com/API-example/doc/api-reference.html)
+For a complete list of API calls, please see Nice Reply's [API documentation](http://www.nicereply.com/API-example/doc/api-reference.html)

 ### Examples